AlexandrHoroshih/html-renderilka-proof-of-concept/README.md

 # svelte-renderilka

+Developed using Node.js 14.15.0 and yarn@berry (2.2.0) as package manager

 ### EXPERIMENTAL PROJECT

 Idea of this project was born from very specific situation - working with views in Sitecore CMS is a pain in the ass